 - MORE: Why did Hitler and Churchill turn to the predictions of Nostradamus?

 - MORE: A very strange prediction by Edgar Allen Poe

 - MORE: Should psychics Predict the future?
 Is it dangerous?

 Spiritualists believe that we have free will and that there is no fixed destiny, no predetermination.
 Precognition is a glimpse of a possible future that is based upon present conditions.
 The future may be altered because of the influence of our free will.
 Interestingly. this suggests that the future can cause the past, a phenomenon called “backward causality” or “retro-causality.”

 - Craig’s Dream Interpretation Books

 Time is an illusion perpetrated by the manufacturers of space.

 For example I dreamed about learning to fly an air-plane at a flying school in Florida.
-With me were a number of odd looking Arabic students.
+With me were some odd-looking Arabic students.
 I assumed that dream was something to do with my past as a London Flying School (with a branch in Florida) used to be one of my clients when I worked as a graphic designer.
-A few days later when two air-planes hit the World Trade Centre I did not connect the dream with the event.
-However, further news coverage revealed that the terrorists had only recently attended a flying school in order to learn enough to steer a plane into a building.
+A few days later when two air-planes hit the World Trade Center I did not connect the dream with the event.
+However, further news coverage revealed that the terrorists had only recently attended a flying school to learn enough to steer a plane into a building.
 This dream is an example of precognition.

 Signs, Stories, Experiments and Symbols: